 On the contrary, in autarky the growth rate of each country is determined independently.
-Using (17) with the appropriate change of notation we get:
+Using Equation 17 with the appropriate change of notation we get was first emphasized by Acemoglu & Ventura (2002) in a model of growth through capital accumulation.
+Our analysis extends their finding to a model with technological change.